Responsive Menu

 Founding Director

-Before founding JKCPRS, Khuehami was one of India’s most prominent student leaders, assisting hundreds of thousands during crises and times of uncertainty.
-He has worked with various think tanks and served as a consultant for multiple politicians and political parties.
-His experience includes working with leading political consultancy firms such as IPAC and working closely with India’s top political strategist, Prashant Kishor.
-From 2021 to 2022, he served as a political consultant to the Chief Minister of an Indian state.
-He has worked with multiple MPs and MLAs, contributing to successful assembly and parliamentary election campaigns.
+Before founding JKCPRS, Khuehami was widely recognised as one of India’s prominent student leaders, assisting hundreds of thousands during times of crisis and uncertainty.
+He has worked with several think tanks and served as a consultant to multiple politicians and political parties.
+His experience includes engagement with leading political consultancy platforms such as IPAC and working closely with noted political strategist Prashant Kishor during strategic initiatives.
+Between 2021 and 2022, he served as a political consultant to the Chief Minister of an Indian state and has worked with several MPs and MLAs, contributing to assembly and parliamentary election campaigns.

-During the unrest in Kashmir in 2016, he was part of the consultative process when Dineshwar Sharma was appointed as the Interlocutor for Kashmir.
-His work has been widely recognized, earning him accolades from multiple Union Ministers, Chief Ministers, and Parliamentarians across party lines.
+During the 2016 unrest in Kashmir, he was part of consultative engagements when Dineshwar Sharma was appointed as the Government of India’s Interlocutor for Jammu & Kashmir.
+Over the years, his work has received recognition and appreciation from Union Ministers, Chief Ministers, and Members of Parliament across party lines for his consistent efforts in dialogue-building, student welfare, and policy advocacy.

 Ummar Jamal